 Smoothing is a spatial filter used to smooth the color image in order to provide a more homogeneous appearance.

 Smoothing is available only in live imaging.

+Rotate the knob located under Smoothing:

 - clockwise to increase smoothing - counterclockwise to decrease smoothing